scikit-activeml/annotlib/docs/overview.rst

 The :doc:`StandardAnnot <annotlib.standard>` class describes annotators as data structure storing the mapping between samples and labels respectively confidence scores.
 An instance of the :doc:`StandardAnnot <annotlib.standard>` class is fully specified by providing such a mapping.
-The subclasses of the standard annotator type are simulations, which generate the mapping according to input parameters specified by the user.
+The subclasses of the standard annotator type are simulations, which generate the mapping according to the specified input parameters.
 The :doc:`DynamicAnnot <annotlib.dynamic>`  class is an interface to emulate annotators with dynamic labelling accuracies.
-To combine all the different annotator types, the user may use the :doc:`MultiAnnotTypes <annotlib.multi_types>` class.
+To combine all the different annotator types, please refer to :doc:`MultiAnnotTypes <annotlib.multi_types>` class.
 An instance of this class is comparable to a container to which different instances of other annotator classes can be added.

-To get an overview of these types of annotators, there are so-called *Jupyter Notebooks* :cite:`mherde:Perez2007` illustrating the use and the characteristics of the annotator classes.
+The *Jupyter Notebooks* :cite:`mherde:Perez2007` illustrate the use and the characteristics of the annotator classes,

 The following table gives an overview of these *Jupyter Notebook*, the application programming interface (API), and references used in the notebooks.